PostHog/posthog.com/contents/handbook/product/per-product-growth-reviews.md

 ### Monthly focus areas

-To make growth reviews more actionable, each of the three growth reviews per quarter should have a slighly different angle:
+To make growth reviews more actionable, each of the three growth reviews per quarter should have a slightly different angle:

 **First growth review of the quarter (1 week in):**
 - Which metrics or areas of the product do we feel have potential, but we don't have enough context yet to take action?